Well & Septic Inspection

 - Assessment: We’ll help identify future needs and potential costs, and help educate you on the proper maintenance and function of your septic system.
 Once completed we will provide a written report.

-Before you buy or sell a home, get straightforward answers to your questions — call The Water Specialist for professional water testing, water well and pump system inspection and septic system inspection and evaluation in, but not limited to, Raleigh, Durham, Chapel Hill, Hillsborough, Cary, Apex, Roxboro, Pittsboro, Wake Forest and Oxford.
+Before you buy or sell a home, get straightforward answers to your questions, call The Water Specialist for professional water testing, water well and pump system inspection and septic system inspection and evaluation in Hillsborough, Chapel Hill, Durham, Raleigh, Cary, Wake Forest, Pittsboro, Mebane, Burlington, Roxboro, Oxford, Youngsville and surrounding areas of Central NC.